 Domestic flights in Tanzania

 Due to its large size, limited public transport, and poor condition of the roads, flying is the most convenient option for travelling long distances in Tanzania.
 A number of airlines including the national carrier, Air Tanzania, offer services between the major cities, and there are many charter companies that fly to smaller destinations as well as the country’s numerous game parks.
+If booking in advance, expats will find air travel to be rather inexpensive in Tanzania.

-►Learn about navigating the business world in Doing Business in Tanzania
+►Learn about navigating the business world in Doing Business in Tanzania.

 Are you an expat living in Tanzania?